amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 | **Burst allowance**     | +10 requests in the first second (max 30 requests in 2s)   |
 | **Scope**               | Shared across all API applications using the organization’s API key  |

 As an organization administrator, check whether multiple applications are using your API budget.
-Navigate to **Organization > Configure > API & Webhooks**, and choose **API Analytics**.
+Navigate to **Organization > Configure > API & Webhooks** and choose **API Analytics**.
-You can also use an API to get the [organization's API activity overview](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/).
+You can also use an API to get [an overview of the organization's API activity](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/).

 ## Rate limits per source IP address
-You can send up to 100 requests per second from each source IP address, regardless of the number of API clients working from that address.
+You can send up to 100 requests per second from each source IP address, regardless of the number of API clients using that address.
 | Metric                  | Value                                      |
 |-------------------------|-------------------------------------------------------------|
 | **Quota**               | 100 requests per second per source IP                                      |
 | **Scope**               | Shared by all clients using that IP  |

 ## Response codes for exceeding rate limit
-When the rate limit is exceeded, the API returns a `429` status code.
+If your application exceeds the rate limit, the API returns a 429 status code.

-The response includes a `Retry-After` header, which tells you how long to wait before sending the next request.
+The response includes a `Retry-After` header that tells you how long to wait before sending the next request.

 The response body generally includes an error message structured as: